 In spite of the overcast day, over 90 people from the Fenton churches showed up to walk today in the 2013 CROP Walk including 12 people from our church.
 This was Fenton’s 33rd annual walk for the Fenton, Lake Fenton, Linden and Holly area.
 Almost $300,000 has been raised over those years “ending hunger one step at a time”.
 One-fourth of the money raised this year will be used to support three local agencies: FISH (Food Pantry) in Linden, St. Jude’s School Lunch Program and Fenton UMC Food Bank.

 A number of our members traveled to the Food Bank of Eastern Michigan in Flint again this year to enjoy their 23rd Empty Bowls fund raiser on Thursday, September 26.
 A $20.00 donation to the Food Bank entitles a person to select a ceramic bowl created by one of the art classes in Flint; they can take this bowl home.
 Then they can sample from a variety of soups and breads donated by over 30 area restaurants.
 We enjoyed the food, fellowship and entertainment!
 This fundraiser occurs every September; watch for the event next year.

-Fifteen members from our church traveled to the North End Soup Kitchen in Flint on Saturday, March 16, to prepare and serve a lunch to people in crisis.
-Larry and Janet headed up our meal preparation by deciding on a menu and purchasing the necessary items with money the youth collected on Souper Bowl Sunday.
-Some items for the meal were also donated by other members.
-We served chicken stir fry on rice, egg drop soup, ambrosia salad, bread, donuts, and two large sheet cakes.
-The winter weather reduced the number of people we served to about 75.
+Fourteen volunteers from our church traveled to the North End Soup Kitchen in Flint on Saturday, September 28, to prepare and serve a lunch to people in crisis.
+Larry Zimbler again headed up our meal preparation by deciding on a menu, obtaining the food, and organizing our volunteers.
+We served beef tacos, refried beans, Spanish rice, fruit cocktail and two large sheet cakes to about 114 people.
 Everyone really liked the meal and we enjoyed their company.